Color Cast of Brick or Stone

-Understanding color cast, especially for homes partially or entirely covered in brick or stone, is essential when making changes to your home’s exterior.
-Still, not everyone knows what color cast is and how it can help you find the right colors for your color scheme.
+Understanding color cast, especially for homes partially or entirely covered in brick or stone, is essential when changing your home’s exterior.
+Still, only some know what color cast is and how it can help to find the best colors for your color scheme.

-This article will explain why I say color cast rather than simply color and explain why understanding color cast can be the key to creating a fantastic scheme.
+This article will explain why I say color cast rather than color and how understanding color cast can be the key to creating a fantastic scheme.

 What is Color Cast?

-Color cast is a term used when describing stone, brick, roofing, or other hardscape materials.
+Color cast describes the colors of stone, brick, roofing, or other hardscape materials.
 Generally, these surfaces are not a solid color but a mix of colors.
-To say that these materials are a single color would not do them justice since the beauty is in the depth and variations of colors.
-Instead, the terms color cast is better to describe the primary color that brings together all colors in these materials.
+To say these materials are a single color would not do them justice since the beauty is in the depth and variations of colors.
+Instead, the term color cast is better to describe the color that brings together all other colors in these materials.

-Photographers use color cast when describing an overall unwanted tint on a photographic image caused by sunlight, incandescent, or reflected light.
-If you have ever seen a photo that looks slightly yellowish, that is the color cast.
+Photographers use color cast when describing an unwanted tint on a photographic image caused by sunlight, incandescent, or reflected light.
+If you have ever seen a slightly yellowish photo, that is the result of this light and is called the color cast.

-Now think of this same idea applied to stonework, bricks, or your roofing material.
+Now think of this idea applied to stonework, bricks, or roofing material.
 The color cast is a color that washes over all of the hues in a blend.
-The colors throughout are not the same, but they have a tinge of color common to the overall mix.
+The colors throughout are not all the same, but they have a tinge of color common to the overall mix.

-Identifying and repeating the color cast from one fixed feature to the next visually ties the exterior scheme together.
-When all of the permanent elements harmonize, it sets the stage for a bespoke exterior color scheme by opening up options for the other colors.
+Identifying and repeating the primary color or color cast from one fixed feature to the next visually ties the exterior scheme together.
+When all the permanent elements harmonize, it sets the stage for a bespoke exterior color scheme by opening up options for a wide range of colors.

 The Color Cast of Stone